APC-SoCIT/APC_2025_2026_T1_MI232_G07-DOST-CitiSense/README.md

 - Luis Lazaro

 ## Project Title
-**CitiSense: A Smart City Data Integration and Visualization Platform**
+**CitiSense: A Smart Web App for Automated Multilingual Feedback Processing and Data Visualization**

 The **Information Resource and Analysis Division (IRAD)** of the **Department of Science and Technology – Science and Technology Information Institute (DOST-STII)** currently faces a time-consuming process of manually analyzing thousands of survey responses.
 These responses often come in **English, Tagalog, or a mix of both**, making manual analysis more complex and prone to inconsistencies.